 When Ra traveled through the Duat, his light shed upon the land and gave life to the dead.
 During his passing, all spirits rose and enjoyed their reanimation for many hours.
 Once Ra left the underworld, they went back to sleep until the following night.

 The Duat was a necessary place for several deities in Ancient Egypt.
 The passing of Ra through the Duat was one of the central myths of their culture.

 The concept of the Duat and the Weighing of the Heart influenced how the Egyptians lived their lives.
 To ascend to the paradise of the afterlife, the Egyptians had to observe the precepts of maat, as it was against this concept that they would be judged in the Duat.

 The Duat might have also influenced the tombs and the burial rites of the ancient Egyptians.
 The Egyptians believed that the tomb served as a gate to the Duat for the dead.
 When the just and honest souls of the Duat wanted to return to the world, they could use their tombs as a passage.
 For that, a well-established tomb was necessary for the souls to travel back and forth from the Duat.

 Due to the absolute belief of the Egyptians in the afterlife, the Duat was a place of incomparable importance.
-The Duat was associated with many deities and may have influenced the underworlds of other cultures and religions.
+It was associated with many deities and may have influenced the underworlds of other cultures and religions.
 The idea of the Duat influenced how the Egyptians lived their life and how they spent eternity.